Alternative theories of the location of Great Moravia: Great Moravia

 The Moravians emerged as an individual Slavic tribe after the fall of the Avar Khaganate in the early 9th century.
 The first reference to them was recorded in the year 822 AD in the Royal Frankish Annals.
 More than a century later, the Byzantine Emperor Constantine Porphyrogenitus mentioned their realm as "Megale Moravia", or "Great Moravia".
 The name, which is not mentioned in other primary sources, has been interpreted in various way.
 "Megale" may refer either to a territory which was located "further away" from Constantinople or to a former polity that had disappeared by the middle of the 10th century.

 The first known Moravian ruler, Mojmir I, assisted the rebellious subjects of Louis the German, the King of East Francia, several times.
-During his reign, priests came from the Bishopric of Passau (a suffragan of the Archbishopric of Salzburg) to proselytize among the Moravians.
+During his reign, priests came from the Bishopric of Passau (a suffragan of the Archdiocese of Salzburg) to proselytize among the Moravians.
 Louis the German expelled Mojmir from Moravia in 846.
 In an attempt to diminish the influence of the German clerics, Mojmir's nephew and successor, Rastislav, requested priests from the Byzantine Empire in the early 860s.
 Emperor Michael III and Patriarch Photius sent two brothers, Saints Cyril and Methodius, to Moravia.
 The brothers started to translate liturgical texts into Old Church Slavonic in Moravia.
 Methodius, who survived his brother, was consecrated as archbishop by Pope Hadrian II in Rome in 869.
 Under the pope's decision, Moravia, the realm of Rastislav's nephew, Svatopluk, and the Pannonian domains of Koceľ fell within Methodius's jurisdiction, which caused conflicts with the archbishops of Salzburg.

 Louis the German occupied Moravia and dethroned Rastislav, and the Bavarian prelates imprisoned Methodius in 870.
 Svatopluk united his realm with Moravia around 871 and expanded the territory under his rule during the next decades.
 Methodius was set free on Pope John VIII's demand in 873.
 However, after his death in 885, his disciples were expelled from Moravia.
 Svatopluk died in 894.
 His realm disintegrated because internal conflicts emerged after his death.
 The Magyars who settled in the Carpathian Basin around 895 destroyed Moravia in the first decade of 10th century.